-Behavior.
-Cats in these advanced cat life stages are at increased risk to the conditions and illnesses mentioned in the mature stage, and are also prone to mobility issues caused by arthritis or other joint problems.
+- Behavior: Cats in these advanced cat life stages are at increased risk to the conditions and illnesses mentioned in the mature stage, and are also prone to mobility issues caused by arthritis or other joint problems.
 This may cause your cat to slow down considerably, and it may also cause her to stop using the litter box, especially if it has high walls that are hard to climb over or is in a hard-to-reach location.
-Cats in advanced life stages are also at risk for becoming senile.
-This may cause them to forget their litter training, and it could also cause them to forget to do things like eat or drink.
-Cats with dementia often become agitated and may express their agitation with loud yowling, according to the Cornell University College of Veterinary Medicine.

-Care and training.
-Caring for senior and geriatric cats can be a challenge.
+- Care and training: Caring for senior and geriatric cats can be a challenge.
 Your elderly cat should continue to receive regular health checkups and be closely monitored for health problems.
 At this stage, the main focus is to keep her comfortable and as healthy as possible for as long as possible.
 Be sure her litter box is easy for her to get in and out of and that her food and water are easy to get to.
-If she shows signs of senility, you may need to remind her to eat her food and drink her water throughout the day.
 Many aging cats go on to live long lives in their senior life stage and can be quite active, but their playtime may just not last as long.
 The good news is that she may be more willing to cuddle, strengthening your bond even further.

-Nutritional needs.
-If she develops health problems, your vet may put your kitty on a therapeutic cat food as part of her treatment.
+- Nutritional needs: If she develops health problems, your vet may put your kitty on therapeutic cat food as part of her management plan.
 Otherwise, a quality senior cat food formula should sufficiently meet all her nutritional needs.
 If your cat isn't drinking enough water, your vet may recommend switching to moist cat food in order to help her stay hydrated.

 As you can see, cats go through a number of changes throughout their lives.
-By knowing the current life stage of your cat, you'll be able to tailor her care accordingly to help provide her with optimal health, nutrition and quality of life so you two can experience the joys of life together.
+By knowing the current life stage of your cat, you'll be able to tailor them care accordingly to help provide them with optimal health, nutrition and quality of life so you two can experience the joys of life together.

 Jean Marie Bauhaus